Weald-Creative/Kairos-SDK-iOS/README.md

 ## Enroll

-The enroll method registers a face for later recognitions.
+The **Enroll** method **registers a face for later recognitions**.
 Here's an example of enrolling a face (subject) using one of the image-capture methods.
 This method displays an image-capture view in your app, captures an image of a face, and enrolls it:

 ```
 [KairosSDK imageCaptureEnrollWithSubjectId:@"12"